rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4-draft.md

     - Use the PowerVault Manager to set the host interface protocol for CNC ports using qualified SFP+ transceivers.
 ME4 Series modules ship with CNC ports configured for FC, so you must configure these ports for iSCSI when connecting to iSCSI hosts.
     - If you are using switches with mixed traffic (LAN/iSCSI), then a VLAN should be created to isolate iSCSI traffic from the rest of the switch traffic.

-To connect controller modules supporting 10 GbE iSCSI host interface ports to a server HBA or switch, using the controller CNC ports, select a qualified 10 GbE SFP+ transceiver.
+To connect controller modules supporting 10 GbE iSCSI host interface ports to a server HBA/NIC or switch, using the controller CNC ports, select a qualified 10 GbE SFP+ transceiver.

 Use the cabling diagram below to connect host servers to a switch-attached storage system.

 ![Connecting hosts: ME4 Series 2U switch-attached – two servers, two switches](../assets/GUID-E63CC18D-EBBC-47BB-BDB3-F1874C6658F3-low.jpg)

+1. Host server A
+2. Host server B
+3. Switch A
+4. Switch B
+5. Controller module in Slot A
+6. Controller module in Slot B

+!!! note

+    Take note of how the CNC ports are connected to the switches.
+The reason for doing so is that each pair of ports (A0,A1 or A2,A3) are connected to a dedicated CNC chip.
+If you are not using all four ports on a controller, it is best to use one port from each pair (A0,A2) to ensure better I/O balance on the front end.

 ### Connecting the power cords and powering on the system